 Moving Toward Positive Representation

-As public understanding evolves, adopting symbols and messaging that accurately reflect autistic experiences is essential.
-The rejection of the puzzle piece is not about erasing history.
-It is about ensuring that autism advocacy is led by and for autistic people.
+As public understanding grows, it is essential to adopt symbols and messaging that truly reflect autistic experiences.
+Rejecting the puzzle piece is not about erasing history.
+Instead, it is about making sure that autism advocacy is led by and for autistic people.

 Listening to Autistic Voices

-The ongoing conversation about autism symbolism highlights the need for greater inclusion.
-Advocacy organizations and policymakers must prioritize autistic perspectives to ensure that representations align with their lived experiences.
+The ongoing conversation about autism symbolism shows the need for greater inclusion.
+Advocacy groups and policymakers must put autistic perspectives first.
+This ensures that symbols and messages match their lived experiences.

 FAQs